lizardie/ERSA-WooW/_notes/03-git.md

 This session will provide you with the following skills:

 * An understanding of what version control is and why it is important to include it in your workflow
 * Enough knowledge of `git`, as a particular version control software, to be able to:
     * Initiate a project
     * Track changes as you work
     * Examine the history of changes you have made to the project
     * Compare different versions
     * Revert to previous versions of a file
     * Ignore some files inside a project folder
-* An understanding of what task automation is and why it is important in a good workflow
+* Do all this (much simpler) with GitHub desktop

 ### Slides